A special mountain-themed display of 1400 Maple Leaf Tulips in honour of Canada's Sesquicentennial celebrations.

 The Wildsight Community EcoGarden is the lucky recipient of one of a hundred and fifty, ‘150th Celebration Gardens’ distributed across Canada – by the Canadian Garden Council in collaboration with Vesey’s Bulbs of PEI – in celebration of Canada’s sesquicentennial in 2017.
 Containing 1000 tulip bulbs, the international symbol of friendship and an enduring symbol of our national ethos of kindness and hospitality, the 150th Celebration Garden is a terrific way to say “Happy Birthday” to Our Home and Native Land.

 The garden, consisting of 500 red and 500 white tulip bulbs, generously donated by Vesey’s Bulbs of PEI, was planted on 26 October, 2016 at 10am in the Community EcoGarden in Prentice Park.
 Dozens of people from all sectors of the community came along to help plant the bulbs and be part of this beautiful tribute.
 To complete the very special mountain-themed design, a further 400 bulbs were purchased by the EcoGarden, bring the total planted to 1400.

 “We feel very fortunate to have received one of these Gardens.” said Dawn Deydey, Wildsight EcoGarden Founder,“ The Canadian Garden Council’s 150th Celebration Garden program received more than 400 applications.

 NB: Due to Fernie's cold climate, flowers bloom much later in spring than in other parts of the country and province.
-Plan to see the display in early May, but it may be earlier or later depending on snow melt and local temperatures.
+The tulips are now in full bloom as of May 24th, 2017 - plan to see them before the end of May!

 Symbolic link to a Flagship Celebration Garden in Niagara Falls: